OWASP/www-project-kubernetes-top-ten/2022/en/src/K01-insecure-workload-configurations.md

 ### How to Prevent

 Maintaining secure configurations throughout a large, distributed Kubernetes environment can be a difficult task.
 While many security configurations are often set in the `securityContext` of the manifest itself there are a number of other misconfigurations that can be detected elsewhere.
 In order to prevent misconfigurations, they must first be detected in both runtime and in code.
+We can enforce the applications :

+1. Run as non-root user
+2. Run as non-privileged mode
+3. Set AllowPrivilegeEscalation: False to disallow child process from getting more privileges than its parents

 Tools such as Open Policy Agent can be used as a policy engine to detect these common misconfigurations.
 The CIS Benchmark for Kubernetes can also be used as a starting point for discovering misconfigurations.

 ### Example Attack Scenarios